Follow us

 When you initially launch a product, do some research to determine the average price range of similar products to yours and keep the price at the lower end of that range, at least until your product begins to gather good reviews, at which point you will have more flexibility to raise the price and still have shoppers see it as a justified choice.

-• Value-based pricing:
+Value-based pricing:

 As mentioned earlier, price may be the most important metric but it is far from the only one.
-You can differentiate yourself with the quality, function and lifestyle elements of your product.
+You can differentiate yourself with the quality, function, and lifestyle elements of your product.
 You can evaluate your product relative to your competitor and charge a premium for a better offering.
-You will, however, need to justify this - so make sure your product description and accompanying content is at a high level.
+You will, however, need to justify this - so make sure your product description and accompanying content are at a high level.
 Remember that there is a fine line between what is considered worthwhile and what is considered extortionate and you don’t have a blank check.
-In the end, the name of the game is to create value, meaning you offer a good quality product at a reasonable enough price.
+In the end, the name of the game is to create value, meaning you offer a good quality product at a reasonable price.

 In any event, beware of the extremes.
 If you price your product too high, then it goes without saying that customers may look elsewhere for a more reasonable offer, but if you price it too low then you could not only eat into your profit margin, but you may also draw suspicion from shoppers about the potential inferiority of your product.
-The effect of pricing too low can also ripple beyond your own product - if you trigger a downward price war, you run the risk of devaluing the entire segment and make it more difficult for anyone to raise their price back up.
+The effect of pricing too low can also ripple beyond your own product - if you trigger a downward price war, you run the risk of devaluing the entire segment and making it more difficult for anyone to raise their price back up.

-Tips and tests
+Tips and Tests

-Even outside the content of product quality, there are situations where it seems better to charge more.
-Consider, for example, if you are trying to sell to non-Prime members that don’t have free shipping on all orders.
+Even outside the context of product quality, there are situations where it seems better to charge more.
+Consider, for example, if you are trying to sell to non-Prime members who don’t have free shipping on all orders.
 If they see that they have to spend an extra $7 on top of the stated sales price just to receive the item - or if they have to add some other item to their order that may well exceed that $7, they are psychologically less likely to want to follow through with the purchase.
 It may actually be beneficial to price the product above that free shipment price to begin with, as they would be more likely to convert if they just have to pay what is on the label if it says “free shipping”, even if competitors may have cheaper products that would require postage fees.

 Another age-old way marketers have harnessed consumer psychology is through charm pricing, i.e. charging $9.95 instead of $10.
 The beauty of it is that even if the shopper knows what is happening and that the difference is negligible, it still works!
 It will work in a store, and it works on Amazon.

-Finally, even after you’ve examined your strategy, worked out your profit margin and thought about the positioning you want, you could still be unsure of the price point you’ve picked.
+Finally, even after you’ve examined your strategy, worked out your profit margin, and thought about the positioning you want, you could still be unsure of the price point you’ve picked.
 A great way to make a determination is to carry out some A/B testing.
 You can do it simultaneously over a certain period of time - ideally at least two weeks - or you can try a couple of weeks at one price point, followed by another couple of weeks at another, and see which one performed better.

-About us
+About Us